Morro De Sao Paulo.

 Postcard like beaches.

 On Morro De Sao Paulo you have 4 main beaches and they are called number 1, 2, 3 and 4.
-Or in Brazilian Primera Praia, Segunda Praia, Terceira Praia and Quarta Praia.
-The number 2 beach is especially pretty, as it curves just the way a real bounty beach should and have the palm trees put in a way that just makes it perfect.
-This has turned the place in to the hotspot these days and some of my old friends from the early 1990’s will probably miss the days where we only had 3 little bars on the beach, but it’s still pretty.
-And highrise construction has been kept away from the place.
-Ao I am not complaining.
-We still have the other beaches on the island, where you can escape the upper class crowd.
+Or in Brazilian Primeira Praia, Segunda Praia, Terceira Praia and Quarta Praia.
+The number 2 beach is especially pretty, as it curves just the way a real bounty beach should and has the palm trees put in a way that just makes it perfect.
+This has turned the place into a hotspot these days and some of my old friends from the early 1990’s will probably miss the days where we only had 3 little bars on the beach.
+But it’s still pretty, if you ask me.

 getting to Morro De Sao Paulo.

-Morro De Sao Paulo is connected by boat with the big city Salvador.
-It’s a catamaran ferry that takes about two and a half hours.
-You can also go to the island from the smaller town Valenca, which is closer to the island.
-There you can chose a fast boat or the slower boats that carry goods to the island.
+There you can choose a fast boat or the slower boats that carry goods to the island.
 If you are prone to being seasick, then I would recommend taking the boat from Valenca as that is a fairly easy ride, while the catamaran ferry ride from Salvador can be quite bumpy.

 For more of my unfiltered opinions about travel life click here